STUDY JAPANESE ONLINE WITH NATIVES HERE

 One of the well-visited spots is the statue of the little prince admiring the city next to his friend the fox, there people line up to take pictures with the statue.
 Those who visit the village also receive a map and get stamps after visiting some specific places, there are plenty of shops there, the streets are paved and it has a good commercial structure.

-It is worth mentioning that many seniors spent their youth when Korea was very poor and there was no social system, so at that time they could work hard but they had no way to save and now with old age they can't work anymore and they don't get much benefit from the systems of social assistance.
-Even if they worked hard, they would earn about 200 dollars a month is rent in South Korea and about 300 dollars a month, food expenses.
+It is worth noting that many elderly people spent their youth when Korea was very poor and there was no social system, so at that time they could work hard but had no way to save, and now with advanced age they can no longer work and do not receive much benefits from the social assistance systems.
+Even if they worked hard, they would earn about 200 dollars a month, and the rent in South Korea is around 300 dollars a month, not to mention the gastos com alimentação.

 More than 40% of South Koreans aged 65 and over live in poverty.
 Another detail is also that poverty also affects a little of the younger generation, most students in Korea start earning money when they graduate from university, about 80% of students go to university, and in the case of Korean boys they still they have to spend two years in the army and usually spend another year getting ready for work, so it shows that they start making money very late, around their 28 or 30's.